TrellixVulnTeam/UC1_python_PICV/README.md

 ./new-ssh.py --cfw - for all cfws
 ./new-ssh.py --lab or with no arg - for all labs
 ```
-The default user is cne'
+The default user is cne